Healthdirect Free Australian health advice you can count on.

 What is thrombosis with thrombocytopenia syndrome?

-Thrombocytopenia is a condition where there aren’t enough platelets in the blood.
-Platelets help the blood to clot (clump), which stops you from bleeding excessively (for example, if you cut yourself).
+Thrombocytopenia is a condition where there aren't enough platelets in the blood.
+Platelets normally help the blood to clot (clump), which stops you from bleeding excessively (for example, if you cut yourself).

-Thrombosis with thrombocytopenia syndrome is a very rare side effect that was seen in some people after getting the AstraZeneca COVID-19 vaccine.
+TTS is a very rare side effect that was seen in some people after getting the AstraZeneca COVID-19 vaccine.
 The AstraZeneca COVID-19 vaccine is no longer available in Australia.

 What are the symptoms of thrombosis with thrombocytopenia syndrome?

-How is thrombosis with thrombocytopenia syndrome diagnosed and treated?
+How is TTS diagnosed and treated?

 Resources and support